DaCasBe/TwitchPy/docs/index.md

 + broadcaster_id (str): User ID of the broadcaster who owns the channel streaming schedule
                         Provided broadcaster_id must match the user_id in the user OAuth token

 + id (str, optional): The ID of the stream segment to return
+                      Maximum: 100

 + start_time (str, optional): A timestamp in RFC3339 format to start returning stream segments from
                               If not specified, the current date and time is used